Machine-Learning-Projects-S-Nithin/Linear-Regression-from-scratch/README.md

 * The input variable is taken as matrix of `m` rows and `n` columns and the target variable is taken as a vector of `m` rows.
 * Initial value of weights is taken as a vector of zeros of size `n`.
 * Hypothesis is a candidate model that approximates a target function for mapping inputs to outputs.
-* Initial hypothesis is calulated by performing matrix multiplication of input variable and the initial weights as shown below.
+* Initial hypothesis is calulated by performing matrix multiplication of input variable and the initial weights as shown below:

   ![eqn2](https://user-images.githubusercontent.com/84195790/150275908-86a94b9a-88f7-48fe-99c7-0074c7712faa.gif)